Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (3rd) lesson.md

 #### Practical Tasks:

 **Task 1:**
-- Create a base class Shape with a method area() that returns 0.0.
+- Create a base class Shape with an abstract method area()
 - Create subclasses Circle (with radius) and Rectangle (with length and width).
 - Override the area() method in each subclass to calculate the area correctly.
 - Create a list containing instances of both Circle and Rectangle.